Hostel Packing List

 The Osprey Fairview 40 is great for one-bag travel, especially if you’re planning to walk to your hostel from the airport instead of snagging a ride share.
 That’s thanks to the extremely comfortable harness system with thinner, curvier shoulder straps designed for women.
 It’s easily adjustable for differently-sized users and includes a breathable mesh back panel so you won’t have a sweaty back when you arrive, plus a sliding sternum strap and beefy hip belt.
 Inside, use packing cubes and pouches to organize the open space, and you’ll be able to fit everything you’ll need for nearly a week at each location you visit.
 And, use the internal compression straps to keep everything from slipping around.
 There’s also a large mesh pocket to hold things you want easy access to and a large laptop sleeve if you choose to bring a device.
 It doesn’t take up much space if you want to go screen-free, though, and you can repurpose the flat area for travel documents or flip-flops.
 While you’ll want to prioritize investing in a good travel backpack as you hop from hostel to hostel, we like the Osprey Fairview 40 as it won’t break the bank while still including features we expect from higher-priced bags.

 When staying in a hostel, there are some items that you’ll want to keep on your person.
 From essentials like your phone and wallet to things you may not want to leave in the hostel unattended, like your passport, having enough room to stow gear is important.
-The tomtoc Urban Sling Bag has an amply sized main compartment with intuitive organization for your everyday carry gear, a front pocket for smaller essentials, and a hidden back zippered pocket for sensitive items like your passport.
-It can look a little overstuffed when fully packed, especially if the gear you stow inside is oblong-shaped.
-However, it’s a great budget option and comfortable enough to carry your essentials around all day until you return to your hostel in the evening.
+The tomtoc Wander-T26 Daily Sling 5.5L has an amply-sized main compartment with intuitive organization for your everyday carry gear, a front pocket for smaller essentials, and a hidden back zippered pocket for sensitive items like your passport.
+Additionally, it’s long enough to fit a Nintendo Switch or Steam Deck, so you’re set for a night of gaming at the hostel after a day of travel.
+It comes in high-denier nylon and X-Pac versions, so you can get something that works for your needs.
+Plus, it’s a great budget option and comfortable enough to carry your essentials around all day until you return to your hostel in the evening.

 lock Pro Members get up to 20% off tomtoc